Table of Contents

 - Ich gehe mit meinem kleinen Hund spazieren.
 (Dative) = I go for a walk with my small dog.

-Detailed explanations about adjective endings with possessive pronouns are available here.
+Access in this article explanations about adjective endings with possessive pronouns.

 Adjective Endings with Zero Articles